octopressthemes/octopressthemes.github.io/README.md

 ## Theme submission

-This site built with jekyll, so you can easily submit pull requests by doing the next few steps:
+The site is built with jekyll, so you can easily submit pull requests by doing the next few steps:

 1. Fork the repo
 2. Create a new post in the `_posts` directory, named "YYYY-MM-DD-#{theme_name.underscore.dasherize}".